+Neoliberalism or neo-liberalism is a form of Liberalism that tends to favour free-market economics and free market capitalism.
 Neoliberalism is basically a term for economic liberalism.
 Neoliberalism calls for economic liberalization, free trade and open markets.
 Neoliberalism was introduced by liberal scholars to promote a new form of economic, political and societal liberalism.
 Neoliberalism is the doctrine that market exchange is an ethic in itself, capable of acting as a guide for all human action, and has become dominant in both thought and practice throughout much of the world since about 1970.
-Anchored in the principles of the free-market economics, "neoliberalism" has been associated with such different political leaders as Ronald Reagan, Tony Blair, Augusto Pinochet, and Junichiro Koizumi.
+Anchored in the principles of the free-market economics, "neo-liberalism" has been associated with such different political leaders as Ronald Reagan, Tony Blair, Augusto Pinochet, and Junichiro Koizumi.

 Neoliberalism: A Very Short Introduction